xpmatteo/scopa/SCENARIOS.md

  When I play the five of clubs
  Then the table is empty
   And I have nothing in my hand
-  And I have the three cards in my deck
+  And I have the three cards in my pile

 ### Scenario: Two choices for capture
 Given I have the five of clubs in my hand